How to Address the City Council

 - When public participation is called for, approach the podium at the front of the room.

-- State your name and address for the record.
+- State your name and city of residence for the record.

 - Address your comments to the Council as a whole; not to individual Councilmembers.